Police Blotter: June 16, 2021

 FELONY ARRESTS

-Frank Soucek, 61, was arrested by the Yuba City Police Department at 10:38 p.m.
-June 14 in the 1900 block of Live Oak Boulevard, Yuba City, on suspicion of false imprisonment and threatening to commit a crime.
-He was booked into Sutter County Jail.
+James C. Steward, 51, of 43rd Avenue, Sacramento, was arrested by the Colusa Police Department at 5:25 p.m.
+June 9 on Ninth Street north of Main Street in Colusa on suspicion of public intoxication and resisting arrest.
+He was booked into the Colusa County Jail.

-Thomas Condrey, 31, of the 1400 block of Knights Row, Yuba City, was arrested by the Yuba City Police Department at 4:40 p.m.
-June 14 at his residence on suspicion of inflicting corporal injury.
-He was booked into Sutter County Jail.
+Michael A. Watson, 48, of the 700 block of Pinewood Court, Williams, was arrested by the Colusa County Task Force at 12:56 p.m.
+June 9 in the 700 block of Pinewood Court in Williams on suspicion of being a felon in possession of a firearm, being a felon in possession of ammunition and possession of an unauthorized assault weapon.
+He was booked into the Colusa County Jail.

-Sara Russell, 50, of the 1400 block of Knights Row, Yuba City, was arrested by the Yuba City Police Department at 4:40 p.m.
-June 14 at her residence on suspicion of inflicting corporal injury.
-She was booked into Sutter County Jail.
+Ramon Ruelas, 35, transient, was arrested by the California Highway Patrol at 4:07 p.m.
+June 11 in the 2500 block of Venice Road in Williams on suspicion of taking a vehicle without the owner’s consent, battery and driving with a suspended or revoked license.
+He was booked into the Colusa County Jail.

 DUI ARRESTS

-Gulbarg Singh, 61, of the 1000 block of Earnhardt Drive, Yuba City, was arrested by the Yuba City Police Department at 6:40 p.m.
-June 14 in the 1500 block of Alfred Way.
-He was booked into Sutter County Jail.

-Dominique C. Tuman, 36, of Gridley, was arrested by the California Highway Patrol at 2:16 a.m.
-June 14 at North Beale Road and Feather River Boulevard, Linda.
-She was booked into Yuba County Jail.
+Christopher Carrillo, 45, of 10 N. Cottonwood Street, Woodland, was arrested by the California Highway Patrol at 12:35 a.m.
+June 12 on Hunter Road just north of State Route 20 on suspicion of driving under the influence of drugs or alcohol, being under the influence of a controlled substance, possession of a controlled substance and possession of controlled substance paraphernalia.
+He was booked into the Colusa County Jail.

-Everado Yanez, 48, of the 2100 block of Deer Creek Drive, Yuba City, was arrested by the California Highway Patrol at 6:39 p.m.
-June 13 on Highway 99 at Oswald Road.
-He was booked into Sutter County Jail.
+Carlos A. Ramirez, 37, of the 100 block of Virginia Street, Williams, was arrested by the California Highway Patrol at 11:32 p.m.
+June 12 on N. San Francisco Street north of Oak Street in Maxwell on suspicion of driving under the influence of drugs or alcohol and driving under the influence with a prior DUI conviction.
+He was booked into the Colusa County Jail.